 4. Keep Nibbling

-Don’t let nausea scare you into travelling with an empty stomach.
+Don’t let nausea scare you into traveling with an empty stomach.
 This could worsen your condition.
 Long hours with an empty stomach could lead to acidity and you could end up feeling more nauseous.
 While it’s important to eat light before beginning your travel, it’s also good to have light snacks along the way to make sure your stomach is not completely empty.
 Just take care that the food you eat is low on fat and not too spicy.
-Here’s a list of 7 foods that can relieve you from motion sickness.

 5. Try Talking Yourself Out